lildude/colinseymour.co.uk/_posts/2017-12-25-BdIUXoCloVc.md

 ![Instagram - BdIUXoCloVc](https://colinseymour.co.uk/img/BdIUXoCloVc.jpg){: .instagram}

-The Queen's speech mentioned how television has evolved and here we are watching the Queen's speech on an iPad whilst munching or crimbo lunch.
+The Queen's speech mentioned how television has evolved and here we are watching the Queen's speech on an iPad whilst munching our crimbo lunch.